drili/PHP_OOP_PROJECT-PT/README.md

 - [ ] Admin view
     - Admin can activate un-activated users (also de-activate)
     - Admin can delete and modify users
+- [ ] Archive deleted tasks
+    - Possibility to delete multiple tasks
+    - Tasks can be permanently deleted on "trash" view

 ##### Additonal future tasks
 - [ ] Add a stripe payment method